 Many people encounter this label on shelter websites when searching for bonded pairs of cats for adoption near them.

-A bonded pair is two cats that share a special, inseparable relationship and need to be adopted together.
+A bonded pair consists of two cats who share a special, inseparable relationship and need to be adopted together.
 They rely on each other for comfort and companionship.
 If separated, they can become very upset or anxious, which is why rescues work so hard to keep them together.

 You might have asked yourself what a bonded pair of cats is or what a bonded pair of cats is.
 Those phrases simply mean two cats that have become so emotionally close they behave as one unit.
 Rescue staff often mark kennels with a “Bonded Pair” sign to indicate that these two animals must be kept together.